Recommendation

 Applicant Request

 - 2. The block to receive new construction is characterized by modified Queen Anne cottages, Craftsman bungalows, and infill construction.
-The 19' wide by 47.5' deep house is generally proportionate to other houses on the block.
+The 19' wide by 50' deep house is generally proportionate to other houses on the block.
 However, the lot is only 30' wide, and the house does not meet the RN-2 corner side setback (12'); the house would need to be 13' wide or less to be in compliance with side setback requirements.
 Article 16.6.D of the zoning code gives the Design Review Board the ability to "relinquish any need for variances within the overlay district" with a Certificate of Appropriateness, and states that "setbacks may differ from those required by the base district in order to realize the principles associated with the guidelines."
-The design guidelines state that "On corner lots, side yard setbacks should be handled traditionally (that is, closer to the side street)," and they recommend that "side yard setbacks be similar to older houses on the block."
+The design guidelines state that "on corner lots, side yard setbacks should be handled traditionally (that is, closer to the side street)," and they recommend that "side yard setbacks be similar to older houses on the block."
 The previous building on the subject property was approximately 27' wide.
 The Board should discuss the width of the house and the possibility of approving reduced side setbacks via the Certificate of Appropriateness.
 In the opinion of staff, the side setback variances would meet the principles of the guidelines.

 Property Notes / Work to be Completed